RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-23-Quicksort.md

 ## Partition Function Steps
 Suppose we have an array \\(A\\) that we want to partition.
+For simplicity, we will choose the last array element as the pivot each time.

 Steps for the partition function:
 1. Pass an array \\(A\\), the low index, and the high index into the partition function.
 The indices determine the search space for the function.